Stress Relief Can Help With Your TMJ Symptoms

 Managing Your Pain

 Your TMJ symptoms may also contribute to your stress.
 If you experience jaw pain, buzzing or ringing in your ears, migraines, or neck and shoulder muscle stiffness, you may benefit from TMJ treatment.
 TMJ is usually caused by a misalignment of the jaw which fatigues your jaw joint.
-Using non-surgical methods, Dr. Winters can realign your jaw in order to relieve your symptoms.
+Using non-surgical methods, we can realign your jaw in order to relieve your symptoms.